ParallelMaths/parallel/pages/primary-parallel.md

 ![](/images/cloud.jpg){image align="right" padding-left:10px"}
 ### A springboard to future maths programmes

-This summer programme leads on to two longer-term opportunities: Next year, Year 5 students can progress to our Junior Challenge programme when it launches this Autumn.
-Next year, Year 6 students will be well placed to apply for our Year 7 Masterclass and Monthly Maths Challenge programmes when it launches this Autumn.
+This summer programme leads on to two longer-term opportunities.
+Next year, Year 5 students can progress to our Junior Challenge programme when it launches this Autumn.
+Year 6 students will be well placed to apply for our Year 7 Masterclass and Monthly Maths Challenge programmes when it launches this Autumn.

 ## Schedule